Prabhu204/Very-Deep-Convolutional-Networks-for-Large-Scale-Image-Recognition/README.md

 ![testsample](figures/test_predictions.png)

-Predictions results were available at [test predictions file.](results/test_predictions.csv) Columns names <b>11,13,16,16_C11 and 19</b> were the predictions made by the each model.
+Prediction results were available at [test predictions file.](results/test_predictions.csv) Columns names <b>11,13,16,16_C11 and 19</b> were the predictions made by the each model.
 However, the predictions were different for different models.
 Hence, prediction for each test image was decided based on the highest frequency of a predicted class by each model.
 Furthermore, the models made an unique prediction for some of the test images.
 In this case, prediction was considered from 11 layer model.